-&lt;sup>1 This paper is also available without images, edited and in all official languages of the United Nations, in document A/AC.105/C.1/L.311.
+\\ The present document is based on conference room paper A/AC.105/C.1/2011/CRP.4.

+I. Development of the Safety Framework

-outer space operational requirements impose size, mass and other space environment limitations not present for many terrestrial nuclear facilities.
+- 1. The Working Group on the Use of Nuclear Power Sources in Outer Space has been discussing the safe use of nuclear power source (NPS) applications in outer space for more than a decade.
+NPS applications in outer space have unique safety considerations compared with terrestrial applications.
+Unlike many terrestrial nuclear applications, space applications tend to be used infrequently and their requirements can vary significantly depending upon the specific mission.
+Mission launch and outer space operational requirements impose size, mass and other space environment limitations not present for many terrestrial nuclear facilities.
 For some applications, space NPS must operate autonomously at great distances from Earth in harsh environments.
 Potential accident conditions resulting from launch failures and inadvertent re-entry could expose NPS to extreme physical conditions.
-These and other unique safety considerations for the use of space NPS are significantly different from those for terrestrial nuclear systems and are not addressed in safety guidance for terrestrial nuclear applications.
+These and other unique safety considerations for the use of space NPS are significantly different from those for terrestrial nuclear systems and are not addressed in safety guidance for terrestrial nuclear applications. - 2.
 Between 2003 and 2006, the Working Group reviewed information from national and regional space agencies on the content of relevant national space NPS programmes and all planned or currently foreseeable applications.
 It also carried out a detailed review of existing international safety principles and standards of potential relevance to space NPS applications.
-In 2006, it held a joint technical workshop with the IAEA, at which the unique safety aspects of using NPS applications in space were discussed, as well as the scope, attributes and objectives of a possible space NPS safety framework.
-Following this successful workshop, the STSC agreed to the formation of a joint partnership between the NPS Working Group and the IAEA, to develop a safety framework for nuclear power source applications in outer space.

-This partnership was realised through a Joint Expert Group (JEG) which worked throughout the period 2007 - 2009.
-The JEG completed its work one year ahead of schedule, with the result that the Safety Framework for Nuclear Power Source Applications in Outer Space (the Safety Framework) was adopted by the STSC at its 46th session in February 2009.
-In accordance with the agreed working arrangements the Safety Framework was considered and agreed to by the IAEA Commission on Safety Standards at its meeting in April 2009.
-The Safety Framework is available in A/AC.105/934 and by the IAEA secretariat as a joint publication of the STSC and IAEA.
+In 2006, it held a joint technical workshop with the International Atomic Energy Agency (IAEA), at which the unique safety aspects of using NPS applications in space were discussed, as well as the scope, attributes and objectives of a possible space NPS safety framework.
+Following this successful workshop, the Scientific and Technical Subcommittee agreed to the formation of a joint partnership between the Working Group and IAEA, to develop a safety framework for nuclear power source applications in outer space. - 3.
+This partnership was realized through the Joint Expert Group of the Scientific and Technical Subcommittee and the International Atomic Energy Agency, which worked throughout the period 2007-2009.
+The Joint Expert Group completed its work one year ahead of schedule, with the result that the Safety Framework for Nuclear Power Source Applications in Outer Space was adopted by the Subcommittee at its forty-sixth session, in February 2009.
+In accordance with the agreed working arrangements, the Safety Framework was considered and agreed to by the IAEA Commission on Safety Standards at its twenty-fifth meeting, in April 2009.
+(The Safety Framework is available as a United Nations document (A/AC.105/934) and, from the IAEA secretariat, as a joint publication of the Subcommittee and IAEA.)

-2. Purpose of the Safety Framework
+II.
+Purpose of the Safety Framework

-The purpose of the Safety Framework is to provide high-level guidance in the form of a model safety framework.
+4. The purpose of the Safety Framework is to provide high-level guidance in the form of a model safety framework.
 It provides a foundation for the development of national and international intergovernmental safety frameworks while allowing for flexibility in adapting such frameworks to specific space NPS applications and organizational structures.
 Such national and international intergovernmental frameworks should include both technical and programmatic elements to mitigate risks arising from the use of space NPS.
 Implementation of such frameworks not only would provide assurance to the global public that space NPS applications would be launched and used in a safe manner, but could also facilitate bilateral and multilateral cooperation on space missions using NPS.
 The guidance provided reflects an international consensus on measures needed to achieve safety and applies to all space NPS applications without prejudice.

-3. Follow-up to Safety Framework
+III.
+Follow-up to the Safety Framework